Looking for a good news story today? Have a look at this 1960s Roy Hickman modern house in Keston, Kent, which has undergone a lovely restoration.

 It’s also one of four adjacent houses built around the turn of the 1960s, with this one occupying an elevated plot that offers some excellent views from the heavily glazed upper floor.

-That’s a selling point, along with the architecture, the setting and the upper roof terrace, which is likely to be a dream of a feature in the kind of weather we are currently experiencing.
+That’s a selling point, along with the architecture, the setting and the upper roof terrace, which is likely to be a dream of a feature when the sun decides to shine over the summer.

 Inside is something of a dream too.
 I mentioned the glazing, which floods the house with natural light, but is also packed with those original details and course, the wooden floors, exposed brick and wood-clad ceilings.
 A lovely flow through the house too.